Upgrade Path

 ✗ Period locks

 The resolver owner can pause attestations at any time if a critical bug is discovered.
-Pausing only blocks new attestations — revocations continue to work, ensuring corrections can always be made.
+Pausing blocks new attestations and replacements.

 Solidity